EnscriptDev/Harmonic/README.md

-# Argentable Delegate
+# Harmonic
-A concise communication app designed for usage with lightweight teams that require fast, efficient communication.
-Features an easy-to-use and minimalistic user interface.
+A peer-to-peer music sharing app for indie musicians.